 May is one of the best months to visit Peru – a once in a lifetime destination where you can visit the Lost City of Machu Picchu, explore colonial towns, Andean mountain villages and the Amazon rainforest.
-Find more Peru holiday ideas.
+Find more holiday ideas in Peru.

-In Asia you need to pick and choose your destination – some are arguably too hot in May.
-This is a good time to explore the beaches and jungles of Borneo including visits to see the Orang-utans.
-If you just want to relax in some perfect sunshine we recommend the Tanjong Jara Resort in Malaysia and the Thai island of Koh Samui.
+In Asia you need to pick and choose your destination – some are too hot in May for many tourists.
+This is a good time to explore the beaches and jungles of Borneo where you can see orang-utans.
+If you just want to relax on a stunning tropical beach, I recommend Tanjong Jara Resort in Malaysia and the Thai island of Koh Samui.

-May is the perfect time to visit Japan.
-The temperature in Tokyo is mild, the gardens are in full bloom and the mountains are green.
+May is also a good month to visit Japan.
+Temperatures in the capital Tokyo are mild, the gardens are in full bloom and the mountains are green.
 Kenrokuen gardens in Kanazawa are considered amongst the most beautiful in Japan.
 Find more holiday ideas in Japan.

 UK holiday ideas in May

-Long days of sunshine and warm temperatures can the UK one of the best holiday destinations in May.
-Both Devon and Cornwall offer the prospect of good weather, ideal for family holidays in May half term.
-Find more half term holiday ideas.
+Long days of sunshine and warm temperatures can make the UK one of the best holiday destinations in May.
+Both Devon and Cornwall offer the prospect of good weather, ideal for family visits in May half term.
+(Find more half term holiday ideas.)

 If you love the idea of camping but aren’t so crazy about the idea of soggy canvas, take a look at Trevella Park on the coast of Cornwall, and Feather Down Farms, which has luxury tents (wooden floors, proper beds and a wood-fired stove) set on working farms across the UK.

-A boating holiday on a river cruiser or narrowboat is great value and a wonderfully relaxing way to explore the British countryside at this time of year.
+A boating holiday on a river cruiser or narrowboat is great value and a wonderfully relaxing way to explore the British countryside.
 Options include the Norfolk Broads where you can explore 250 miles of waterways, motoring gently through reed marshes, meadows and woodland.
 There are plenty of riverside pubs and restaurants where you can moor up.
 Real Enid Blyton stuff.